ziutek/ziutek.github.io/_posts/2018-03-30-go_on_very_small_hardware.md

 *Hello, World!* requires at last STM32F030x6, with its 32 KB of Flash.

 The *fmt* package forces to include whole *strconv* and *reflect* packages.
-All three are pretty big. even a slimmed-down versions in Emgo.
+All three are pretty big, even a slimmed-down versions in Emgo.
 We must forget about it.
 There are many applications that don't require fancy formatted text output.
 Often one or more LEDs or seven segment display are enough.
 However, in Part 2, I'll try to use *strconv* package to format and print some numbers and text over UART.

 ## Blinky